 THE YEAR SO FAR

-In terms of fuel types, July was another difficult month for diesel (-22.1% compared with July 2018, and now in its 28th consecutive month of decline).
-The market for new petrol cars grew by 4.5% (to 224,828 units), hybrids were up 0.6% (to 16,932 units) and the market for pure battery electric cars by 158.1% (to 2,271 units).
-However, a -49.6% decline in demand for plug-in hybrid cars shows the continued impact of the Government’s decision earlier this year to remove grants that incentivised consumers to purchase such vehicles.
+In terms of fuel types, September was another difficult month for diesel (-20.3% compared with September 2018, and now in its 30th consecutive month of decline).
+The market for new petrol cars grew by 4.5% (to 224,828 units), hybrids were up 0.6% (to 16,932 units) and the market for pure battery electric cars increased by 236.4% (7,704 units).
+The market for plug-in hybrid cars is beginning to show some signs of stabalisation following the Government’s decision to remove grants that incentivised consumers to purchase such vehicles.
 In September sales of plug-in hybrids were up by 22.6% compared with the same month last year, equating to 5,179 units.

 THE UK’S 10 BEST-SELLING NEW CARS

 Below we have rounded up the 10 best selling new cars of 2019 so far, according to SMMT data.
 If you fancy exploring the availability of nearly new and used versions of these cars, click on the links below each to find great deals from top rated dealers in the CarGurus classifieds.